Iraq Governing Systems

 Author: Hella Mewis

-What was intended as a 'liberation war' - Iraqi Freedom – the American invasion of 2003 turned into a military occupation of Iraq by the United States and its allies.
-The invasion resulted in a troubled and increasingly insecure country for the next two decades
+What was intended as a ‘liberation war’ – Iraqi Freedom – the US-American invasion of 2003 turned into a military occupation of Iraq by the United States and its allies.
+The invasion resulted in a troubled and increasingly insecure country for the next two decades.

 XX

-The U.S.-led Coalition forces established the Coalition Provisional Authority (CAP) on 19 March 2003, the interim government until its dissolution on 28 June 2004.
-Paul Bremer was the country's chief executive during the transitional period.
+The Coalition Provisional Authority (CPA) was officially established on April 21, 2003, and governed Iraq until June 28, 2004, when sovereignty was transferred to an Interim Iraqi Government.
+Paul Bremer was the country’s chief executive during the transitional period.
 He banned the Baath Party and removed its members from leading positions.
-He introduced 'muassasah' as the guiding principle for government formation in Iraq.
-On 23 May 2003, he dissolved the army and on 7 June 2003, he legalised the militias of the former opposition parties and declared them to be the new Iraqi armed forces.
+On 23 May 2003, he dissolved the Iraqi army and on 7 June 2003, he legalised the militias of the former opposition parties and declared them to be the new Iraqi armed forces.
 Parliamentary elections were held in Iraq on 30 January 2005 to elect the new National Assembly, alongside governorate elections and a parliamentary election in Kurdistan Region.
 The new constitution was approved on 15 October 2005.
-The 2005 Constitution stated that 'the Republic of Iraq is a single federal, independent and fully sovereign state in which the system of government is republican, representative, parliamentary, and democratic.
-Islam is the official religion of the State.'
+The 2005 Constitution stated that “the Republic of Iraq is a single federal, independent and fully sovereign state in which the system of government is republican, representative, parliamentary, and democratic.
+Islam is the official religion of the State.”
 However, the reality was different.
 In the wake of the invasion, violent insurgencies, most of them religiously motivated, emerged and ripped the country.
 In February 2006, the insurgencies even escalated into a sectarian civil war which would last until 2008, and longer.
-The reasons for these insurgencies are many and would need a detailed analysis, but one root goes back to the toppled Saddam Hussein.
+The reasons for these insurgencies are many and would need a detailed analysis, but one root goes back to toppled Saddam Hussein.

-The hiding Saddam was captured on 13 December 2003.
+Hiding Saddam was captured on 13 December 2003.
 The Iraqi Special Tribunal sentenced him to death by hanging which was executed on 30 December 2006.
-Saddam Hussein was a brutal despot.
-Between 2003 and 2004 the Combined Forensic Team of the CAP found 259 mass graves.
-His regime's strategy of Baathification created misperceptions about Iraqi state-society relations, especially in regard to its control over the religious landscape.
+Between 2003 and 2004 the Combined Forensic Team of the CPA found 259 mass graves.
+His regime’s strategy of Baathification created misperceptions about Iraqi state-society relations, especially in regard to its control over the religious landscape.
 Religious extremists and sectarian ideas had always existed in the underground.
-Over three decades Saddam was able to build up an effective puppet control system to suppress these religious actors and their ideas.
+Over three decades, Saddam had been able to build up an effective system of control to suppress these religious actors and their ideas.
 This foreign misperception laid the groundwork for the religious insurgencies that followed.
-Another mistake during the interim government was the introduction of muhassasa, an informal consociationalism adopted in 2003 which later will lead to prioritising party interests over technocratic competence.
-It divides government power among party members who hold the authority to appoint some 800 civil service positions across ministries and which will be widely misused during the next two decades.
+Another mistake during the interim government was the introduction of muhassasa (Arabic for “apportionment” or “quotas” -– a system of political power-sharing in Iraq), an informal consociationalism adopted in 2003 which later would lead to prioritising party interests over technocratic competence.
+It would divide government power among party members who would hold the authority to appoint some 800 civil service positions across ministries and which would be widely misused during the next two decades.

 On 21 October 2011, U.S. President Obama announced the full withdrawal of troops from Iraq, leaving an ambivalent legacy.
-The result of the U.S. occupation was a troubled and increasingly insecure country in which insurgency, lawlessness and sectarian conflict claimed again a growing number of Iraqi lives.
+The result of the U.S. occupation was a troubled and increasingly insecure country in which insurgency, lawlessness and sectarian conflict claimed – yet again – a growing number of Iraqi lives.

 This article was written by Hella Mewis and is licensed under CC BY-NC 4.0.